chandrakethan27/Weather-app/README.md

 # Weather App - React Powered Weather Forecast

-Welcome to our Weather App, a user-friendly application built using React.
+Welcome to my Weather App, a user-friendly application built using React.
 Check real-time weather forecasts for any location worldwide with data fetched from a reliable weather API.

 **Features:**
 - Real-Time Weather Data